Turning Tabular Foundation Models into Graph Foundation Models: Background

-Most publicly available GFMs are designed and evaluated on classification tasks, where the goal is to predict categorical labels for nodes, edges, or entire graphs.
-To date, none of the popular GFMs besides TS-GNN~\citep{TsGnn} support regression tasks, where the output is a continuous value rather than a class label.
+\paragraph{Limited support for regression tasks} Most publicly available GFMs are designed and evaluated on classification tasks, where the goal is to predict categorical labels for nodes, edges, or entire graphs.
+To date, no publicly available GFMs, aside from TS-GNN~\citep{TSGNN}, support regression tasks, where the output is a continuous value rather than a class label.
 This is a substantial limitation because many important graph-based applications require regression instead of classification.
 The lack of support for regression tasks reduces the practical applicability of current GFMs and highlights an important area for future research.